WhitePhrog/aula-typescript/README.md

 - Type-safe styling with TypeScript support.
 - Dynamic styling capabilities based on component props and state.
 - Clear separation between component logic and presentation for better code organization.

-## Conclusion

-The combination of deliberate UX/UI decisions and the structured use of `styled-components` results in an accessible, maintainable, and visually cohesive application suitable for medical appointment management.